 PRP contains platelets concentrated up to 5x the normal blood value.
 Dr. Somenek then takes the PRP, also called “liquid gold” because of its color, and injects it throughout the scalp.
 No medications are required pre or post procedure.
 PRP contains many growth factors that stimulate hair follicles and can be performed up to every month based on how much hair growth is required.

 Another factor that makes PRP so popular for patients looking to restore hair is that this is a “natural” way to restore hair.
 Most medications used to restore hair, such as Propecia, have significant side effects in men (such as erectile dysfunction).
 These medications are also contraindicated in women, especially those of child-bearing age.
-PRP treatments can be used in tandem with hair transplantation to help accelerate hair growth.
-PRP treatments should be performed on average, every 4 to 6 weeks for three sessions.
+This treatment can be used in tandem with hair transplantation to help accelerate hair growth.
+Doctors perform PRP hair loss treatments, on average, every 4 to 6 weeks for three sessions.
 Dr. Somenek typically sees new hair growth after the first 8-10 weeks.
 Nutritional supplements are also recommended as this can optimize the hair restoration process in DC.
 Further treatments will be evaluated by the end of the fourth month.
 Dr. Somenek will go over a comprehensive plan with you during your initial consultation.

 What does PRP consist of?